 To conclude we think that it is notable that a direct extrapolation of \pp\ dynamics can reproduce general features of inclusive particle production in \AA\ collisions to better than 10\%.
-It emphasises the importance of correlations, and in a future version of \angantyr we plan to include the collective effects from string-string interactions in the description of collisions with nuclei.
+This emphasises the importance of correlation studies, and in a future version of \angantyr we plan to include the collective effects from string-string interactions in the description of collisions with nuclei.
 In the future we also want to find observables sensitive to the fluctuations related to diffractive excitation and the internal substructure of nucleons.
-This is an essential feature which distinguishes \angantyr from other event generators available for nucleus--nucleus collisions.
+This is an essential feature which distinguishes \angantyr from other event generators available for nucleus-nucleus collisions.